<> <> <> <>

 Aussies aren’t doing great on the waistline front, with the Australian Bureau of Statistics reporting that 65.8% of adults were categorised as overweight or obese in 2022 [1].
 But even though we’ve ballooned as a nation, some people like to put the blame squarely on the booze.

-We’re going to investigate the link between alcohol and obesity, as well as provide you with a selection of low-calorie alcoholic drinks you can find down the pub.
+We’re going to investigate the link between alcohol and weight gain, as well as provide you with a selection of low-calorie alcoholic drinks you can find down the pub.

 The link between alcohol, weight, and body fat